-Combined infection with M. ovipneumoniae and M. arginini caused dysregulation of both the innate immune parameters and hematological picture of lambs, which may be responsible for the disease progress.
+Combined infection with M. ovipneumoniae and M. arginini caused a negative impact on both the innate immune response and hematological picture of lambs, which may be responsible for the disease progress.
 Further studies are needed to better understand the pathogenic effect of such co-infection in small ruminants.